dafinad/Deep-Learning/Color Detection Using Python/README.md

 The application calculates the distance between the clicked color and each color in the data file to identify the name of the closest match.

 ## Libraries
-* OpenCV : For image processing
+* OpenCV: For image processing
 * Pandas: To handle the color data file.